cdk8s-team/cdk8s/rfc/helm-import.md

 #### Transpiling to other languages

 After the code is successfully generated in typescript, we transpile it to other languages in our [ImportBase](https://github.com/cdk8s-team/cdk8s-cli/blob/2.x/src/import/base.ts#L90-L150) class using [jsii srcmak](https://github.com/cdklabs/jsii-srcmak).
-There are no changes required in this for this feature.
+There are no changes required here for this feature.

 > **Note:**
 >
 > The language naming conventions are followed when typescript code is transpiled.
 This results in casing changes for the properties of the generated construct.
-But, this does not impact the manifest generation since as part of transpiling the corelation between properties is maintained.
-For instance, following is some of the properties for `airflow` helm chart in python:
+But, this does not impact the manifest generation since as part of transpiling the casing corelation between properties and transpiled properties is added.
+For instance, following is some of the properties mapping for `airflow` helm chart in python:
 > ```python
 > @jsii.data_type(
 >    jsii_type="airflowtest.AirflowValuesProps",